At two years old my son Jack has decided that he is old enough to pick out his own Halloween costume.

 Materials Needed: Bun in the Oven – Pregnant Lady, Pregnant Lady Sized Box, Construction Paper, Duct Tape, Picture of a Bun, No Desire to Sit Down at the Party.
 Baker – Baker’s Hat, Pot Holder, World’s Greatest Dad Apron, Flour, Patience.

-Materials Needed: Red shirt, black pants, lady bug wins and antennae, and a red tutu.
+Materials Needed: Red shirt, black pants, lady bug wings and antennae, and a red tutu.

 Happy Halloween Costuming!